vichudo/t3-shadcn-boilerplate/README.md

 Built with ❤️ using the [T3 Stack](https://create.t3.gg/) and [shadcn UI](https://ui.shadcn.com/).
 If you find this boilerplate helpful, please consider giving it a star ⭐️!

-For any questions or feedback, please open an issue or reach out to [your contact information].
+For any questions or feedback, please [open an issue](https://github.com/vichudo/t3-shadcn-boilerplate/issues) on GitHub.

 Happy coding! 🎉